Addyvan/valheim-k8s/README.md

   * You will be asked for the password in the steam ui and in game

 More visual set of instructions [here](https://github.com/mbround18/valheim-docker/discussions/51)

+## HTTP Status page
+When your sever is set to public, it serves a status response on UDP game port + 1 (default 2347).
+The `lloesche/valheim-server` image supports serving this page over http.

+To use this, set `extraEnvironmentVars.SERVER_PUBLIC=true` (default) and `networking.statusHttp=true`.

+Note that if you are using a `LoadBalancer` Service type, you must be on Kubernets >= v1.20 and and your LoadBalancer implementation must support it (tested with Metallb and Klipper-lb, [see here for more details](https://github.com/kubernetes/kubernetes/issues/23880)).
+You must also enable the `MixedProtocolLBService` feature gate by starting your apiserver with the `--feature-gates="MixedProtocolLBService=true"` flag.

 ## Potential future updates